insaneinthemembrane/fetish/README.md

 > -  Obviously with a new genesis block, tx hash, ports, messages et al.
 > -  Interest: 5%
 > -  Addresses start with a small "f"
-> -  Possibility to mine the first hybrid blocks
+> -  Possibility to mine the first hybrid blocks (finished)

 -----